purescript-deprecated/purescript-lens/README.md

 For almost all of the types provided there are simple versions and more general versions.
 Using `Lens` as the example.

-`LensP s a` is the simple type when you don't need to change the type of your structure.
+`Lens' s a` is the simple type when you don't need to change the type of your structure.

 `Lens s t a b` is the type when you may want to change the type of your structure.